 Police search for tiny monkey stolen from Palm Beach Zoo

 WEST PALM BEACH, Fla.
-(AP) — Police in Florida need help finding a little monkey that was stolen from the Palm Beach Zoo.
+(AP) — Police in Florida are on the lookout for a little monkey, stolen from the Palm Beach Zoo.

-Zoo spokeswoman Naki Carter announced Tuesday that 12-year-old Kali, a rare Goeldi’s monkey, was taken from her enclosure on Monday.
-A zookeeper discovered the monkey missing during early morning rounds, and then saw that the mesh had been cut open.
+Zoo spokeswoman Naki Carter announced Tuesday that 12-year-old Kali, a rare Goeldi’s monkey, was taken from the zoo in West Palm Beach on Monday.
+A zookeeper discovered the monkey missing during early morning rounds, and then saw that the mesh on her enclosure had been cut open.

 Police are seeking help identifying a person seen in surveillance video walking along the zoo’s perimeter early Monday.